GlasCurtainSSG Structural Silicone Glazing System Launched

 Today, GlasCurtain is launching GlasCurtainSSG (since renamed ThermSSG): our first Fibreglass Composite Two-Sided SSG system.
 Despite considerable mythology around Four-Sided SSG systems, Two-Sided systems offer three clear advantages:

 1. Installation of Two-Sided SSG systems is less expensive because there's often no need for installers to make a additional trips to site to remove temporary clips as in Four-Sided systems

 2. Drainage is simplified, particularly with vertically-oriented systems

 3. Two-Sided systems are less reliant on ideal field conditions for proper adhesion during installation

-Furthermore, GlasCurtainSSG system allows designers to give their buildings a unique directional "reading" in either the horizontal or vertical aspect, or both as in the image above.
+Furthermore, GlasCurtainSSG (ThermSSG) system allows designers to give their buildings a unique directional "reading" in either the horizontal or vertical aspect, or both as in the image above.